 I was only able to spend one full day in Amsterdam, so I wasn’t able to personally experience the accessibility (or lack thereof) of many of the museums and sites.
 I did take a wheelchair accessible canal tour with the Blue Boat Company, and it was fantastic!
-I also spent a good amount of time at the Van Gogh Museum, which I chose over the enormous Rijksmuseum due to time constraints.
-It’s actually a good thing I did; while the Rijksmuseum is accessible, for some reason they don’t allow electric scooters so I would have been out of luck anyway.
+I also spent a good amount of time at the Van Gogh Museum, which I chose over the amazing – and enormous – Rijksmuseum due to time constraints.
 The Anne Frank house is not accessible, but I’m told they have a great virtual reality option for wheelchair users that might be worth a peek.
 I would recommend deciding what museums and sights you want to see, then visiting their website for more detailed information about access.

 I would say that about 30 percent of the restaurants, cafes, and shops have a flat entry.
 There are also many outdoor food stands and souvenir shops, so you shouldn’t have trouble eating or shopping.
 However, even though a restaurant has a flat entrance, you will have more difficulty finding accessible bathrooms on the main level.
 I would recommend scoping out larger hotels along your route, as they are more likely to have separate accessible bathrooms in their lobbies.